Everything You Need to Know About WordPress Backend

 You can use Rest API to fetch data from WordPress to display on the application.
 You will need to create components that use Rest API to retrieve data from WordPress and display it on the front end of your website.

-1. Loaded content on WordPress and tested Rest API.
+- Loaded content on WordPress and tested Rest API.

-2. Created application/website using React as Frontend
+- Created application/website using React as a Frontend

 How to write Backend code in WordPress?

-You can write Backend code in WordPress if you want.
-WordPress Backend includes many things, and, write where so let’s suppose you want to make your theme customized.
+You can write WordPress backend code if you want.
+WordPress Backend includes many things, so write where you want to customize your theme.
 Go to the WordPress dashboard and navigate to Appearance >> Theme Editor.

 You can move between themes in the upper right-hand corner of the Editor if you have multiple themes installed or are using an adult/child theme combination:

-The specific files you’ll find here will vary depending on your theme, but you should see at the very least:
+The specific files you’ll find here will vary depending on your theme, but you should see, at the very least:

 The functions.php file in your theme contains PHP code that adjusts WordPress’ default features.